gagolucasm/Particle-Filter-For-Location/README.md

 # Particle-Filter-For-Location

 Simulation of a mobile robot locating itself with the aid of beacons and a particle filter.
 GPS error taken into account.
+Colorfull visualization in real time.

-## Instalation
+## Installation

 Clone the repository in your computer: